Tawau Airport: Route proposals and new international destinations

 In 2023, the state Minister of Tourism, YB Datuk Christina Liew said there's also proposal to have charter flights from Seoul in South Korea and Shanghai in China to Tawau.
 This initiative was in response to the significant demand for such connections.
 Previously, in June 2022, then-Sabah Tourism, Culture, and Environment Minister Datuk Jafry Ariffin suggested expanding direct flights between Changi Airport and Sabah's east coast towns, including Sandakan and Tawau, to Singapore's Senior Minister of State for National Development and Foreign Affairs, Sim Ann.
 This initiative aimed to enhance tourism by promoting attractions such as Pulau Sipadan and the Sepilok Orang Utan Rehabilitation Centre.
 Additionally, Philippines AirAsia and Shanghai Airlines are also considering launching direct flights from Manila and Shanghai to Tawau in order to meet travel demands.

 On 23 January 2024, new overseas services were introduced, beginning with charter flights to Nanjing, which take approximately five hours, marking the first medium-haul flight to the east coast of Sabah.
 This reestablished international connections at Tawau Airport, which previously operated international flights to Tarakan, Indonesia and Bandar Seri Begawan, Brunei, both of which were discontinued during the pandemic.

 In October 2024, AirAsia announced plans to establish Tawau as its newest hub in Sabah, aiming to enhance direct international connectivity to North Asia with potential routes to Shanghai, Guangzhou and Taipei.
 This initiative aligns with AirAsia's broader strategy to increase passenger capacity in Sabah.
 In the same month, Aris Heru Utomo, the Consul of the Republic of Indonesia in Tawau, proposed reinstating the Makassar-Tawau flight route, noting the significant number of people from South Sulawesi residing in Tawau.

 By 2024, Tawau Airport hosted both chartered and seasonal scheduled flights to Chengdu–Tianfu, Nanjing, Guangzhou and Macau, operated by Firefly and Batik Air.
 In 2025, AirAsia operated seasonal flights from Singapore for Chinese New Year, catering to peak travel demands.

+Late 2025 and early 2026 saw further expansion as new international carriers commenced operations at Tawau Airport.
+Loong Air commenced seasonal flights to Shenzhen from 6 to 18 December 2025, followed by Juneyao Air and Greater Bay Airlines, which are scheduled to launch routes to Shanghai–Pudong and Hong Kong on 15 and 20 January 2026, respectively.
+Meanwhile, AirAsia has introduced charter flights to Macau, as well as scheduled services to Guangzhou and, from 22 December 2025, Shanghai.